dolliars/heyheather/_posts/2019-04-08-versioning.md

 able to edit speed of reading in words/minute.

 Well first of all, what even is a Chrome extension??
 How do they work?
-Who is it's daddy, and what does he do?
-Well the [Google documentation][google-doc] is pretty clear, it's first section is titled "What are extensions?" and like I had mentioned they just sound like tiny websites that [do one thing][google-single-purpose].
+Who is its daddy, and what does he do?
+Well the [Google documentation][google-doc] is pretty clear, its first section is titled "What are extensions?" and like I had mentioned they just sound like tiny websites that [do one thing][google-single-purpose].
 This is very much like the [Unix philosophy][wiki-unix-philo] of "building simple, short, clear, modular, and